 There’s a degree of aggression flying around but it lacks an edge, particularly in Mick’s working over of Davies, which hardly convinces in the hands of the slightly fey Sam Spruell, whose later disintegration is also scarcely believable.

-Peter McDonald’s Aston comes off better and he handles well his big speech, the rambling tale of horrifying surgery gone wrong, drawing the audience into a small circle of creepiness.
-A few naturalistic lapses elsewhere, it’s an affecting performance.
+Peter McDonald’s Aston comes off better and he handles well his big speech, the horrifying tale of enforced brain surgery, drawing the audience into a small circle of creepiness.
+A few naturalistic lapses elsewhere aside, it’s an affecting performance.

 Pinter’s marvellous dialogue sparkles throughout.
-The tortured attempts at communication and their deflection (“Where were you born?”, “What do you mean?”) are, as always, stronger than the dramatic structure, although this play has always satisfied more in that respect than some.
+The tortured attempts at communication and their deflection (“Where were you born?”, “What do you mean?”) are, as always, stronger than the dramatic structure, although this play tends to satisfy more in that respect than most.

 As a revival this is perfectly respectable and Pryce’s wild welsh down-and-out a piece of characterisation worth buying a ticket for but I do long for a return to the style of Pinter playing that actors could do in the 60s and 70s, instead of a sort of pseudo-realism that is more readily associated with Eastenders.